Big broadcasters sue non-profit that streams TV channels for free

-July 31 (Reuters) - The four major U.S. television networks on Wednesday sued a non-profit group backed by AT&T Inc that streams TV channels over the internet for free without permission.
+(Reuters) - The four major U.S. television networks on Wednesday sued a non-profit group backed by AT&T Inc (T.N) that streams TV channels over the internet for free without permission.

-The lawsuit was filed in U.S. district court in New York by CBS Corp, Comcast Corp’s NBCUniversal Media, Fox Corporation’s Fox Television Stations and Walt Disney Co’s ABC against Sports Fans Coalition NY (SFCNY) and its founder, David Goodfriend, a former executive at satellite TV provider Dish.
+The lawsuit was filed in U.S. district court in New York by CBS Corp (CBS.N), Comcast Corp’s (CMCSA.O) NBCUniversal Media, Fox Corporation’s (FOXA.O) Fox Television Stations and Walt Disney Co’s (DIS.N) ABC against Sports Fans Coalition NY (SFCNY) and its founder, David Goodfriend, a former executive at satellite TV provider Dish.

 The lawsuit comes as disputes over renewing carriage deals have led to channels being pulled off the air.